google/comprehensive-rust/src/control-flow-basics/break-continue.md

 If you want to exit any kind of loop early, use [`break`](https://doc.rust-lang.org/reference/expressions/loop-expr.html#break-expressions).
-For `loop`, this can take an optional expression that becomes the value of the `loop` expression.
+With `loop`, this can take an optional expression that becomes the value of the `loop` expression.

 ```rust,editable